-The 2018 HAI Progress Report highlights significant progress in reducing some HAIs, while identifying areas where more improvements are needed.
-Between 2017 and 2018, significant national reductions in acute care hospitals (ACH) were seen in central line-associated bloodstream infections (CLABSI, 9%), catheter-associated urinary tract infections (CAUTI, 8%), and hospital-onset C. difficile infection (CDI, 12%), while no significant change was observed in hospital-onset methicillin-resistant Staphylococcus aureus (MRSA) bacteremia, ventilator-associated events (VAE), and surgical site infections (SSIs) related to 10 select procedures.
-In long-term acute care hospitals (LTACHs), significant reductions were seen in CAUTI (7%), hospital-onset CDI (18%), and hospital-onset MRSA bacteremia (21%) while no significant changes were observed hospital-onset MRSA bacteremia.
+The 2019 HAI Progress Report highlights significant progress in reducing some HAIs, while identifying areas where more improvements are needed.
+Between 2018 and 2019, significant national reductions in acute care hospitals (ACH) were seen in central line-associated bloodstream infections (CLABSI, 7%), catheter-associated urinary tract infections (CAUTI, 8%), surgical site infections (SSIs) related to colon surgery (4%) and hospital-onset C. difficile infection (CDI, 18%), while no significant change was observed in hospital-onset methicillin-resistant Staphylococcus aureus (MRSA) bacteremia, and SSIs related to the 10 Surgical Care Improvement Project (SCIP) procedures.
+A significant increase in ventilator-associated events (VAE, 2%) was observed in ACHs in 2019 compared to 2018.
+In long-term acute care hospitals (LTACHs), significant reductions were seen in CLABSI (11%), CAUTI (9%), hospital-onset CDI (16%), and VAE (30%), while no significant changes were observed hospital-onset MRSA bacteremia.

 In inpatient rehabilitation facilities (IRFs), a significant reduction was seen in hospital-onset CDI (8%), CLABSI (13%), CAUTI (2%), and MRSA bacteremia (12%).
 The national progress in reducing HAIs shows that prevention is possible.
 Ongoing collaboration between public health, healthcare professionals, and other partners is critical to ensuring patient safety.